- Prospective Students

 Registration: Rackham regulations specify that a student must be registered for the term during which he or she completes the prelim.
 Students should register for 8 credits of COMPLIT 990, under the independent study number of the chair of their committee.

 Submission: The student, in close consultation with members of the committee, formulates a reading list and a rationale.
-Students begin drafting these materials in COMPLIT 601/698 and submit a tentative reading list and rationale by the end of April to all members of their committee for feedback.
-A revised draft must be submitted by August 5 for approval by the committee chair, and may be circulated to other committee members for additional feedback.
-The final list and rationale must be approved by the committee chair and submitted one week before the exam date (one copy to each committee member and the DGS, and an electronic copy to the SSvC) along with suggested questions for use by the committee in the exam.
+Students begin drafting these materials in COMPLIT 601 and must get approval on the final reading list from all members of their committee before the end of April.
+In addition, students submit to all committee members a draft of the rationale for feedback by the end of April.
+A revised rationale must be submitted by August 5 for approval by the committee chair, and may be circulated to other committee members for additional feedback.
+The final rationale and reading list must be approved by the committee chair and submitted one week before the exam date (one copy to each committee member and the DGS, and an electronic copy to the SSvC) along with suggested questions for use by the committee in the exam.
 A copy of these materials will be placed in the student’s file.

 Evaluation: Examinations are graded as High Pass, Pass, or Fail.
 At the close of the Preliminary Exam, the committee will ask the student to leave the room for a brief period in order to discuss the student’s performance.
 The committee will then communicate the findings together with any specific comments for the student.
 Within 48 hours after completion of the exam, the committee should submit a one-page evaluation of the student’s performance to the student and the SSvC, who will send a copy of the comments to the DGS and place a copy in the student’s file.
 The examination committee may require that the student submit additional written work or complete readings or consultations with the committee as a condition for passing the exam.
 Within one week of the oral exam, the student should schedule post-exam meetings with each committee member.
 If a student fails the examination, the DGS and the Department Chair will form an ad-hoc review committee consisting of the exam’s chair and at least two members of the Department Graduate Committee.
 The review committee will discuss the student's performance on the exam and review the student’s academic record to determine whether the student should be permitted to retake the exam or be required to withdraw from the program.
 In no event will a student be allowed to retake an exam more than once.